Work-life balance: what it is and why it matters

-If you have a work-life balance, you’re more likely to have the mental and emotional energy to give your children the attention they need.
-You’ll also have more opportunities for quality time with your children – that is, time when you’re really focused on your child.
+And when you have a good work-life balance, you’re more likely to have the mental and emotional energy to give your children the loving attention they need to develop, learn and thrive.

-A well-balanced family life can actually help prevent burnout at work too.
+A well-balanced family life can also help you enjoy life, manage stress and prevent burnout at work.

 - working from home